juxt/bolt/README.md

-hashed HMAC password store with pluggable durability, a persistent session store, targeted [Liberator](http://clojure-liberator.github.io/liberator/) support, CSRF protection and more, all from just a couple of tweaks to an existing [component](https://github.com/stuartsierra/component)-based application.
+hashed HMAC password store with pluggable durability, a persistent session store, targeted [Liberator](http://clojure-liberator.github.io/liberator/) support, CSRF protection and more, by adding a single Cylon component to an existing [component](https://github.com/stuartsierra/component)-based application.